History of the constitution of the United Kingdom: United Kingdom development

 In 1703, Ashby v White established that the right to vote was a constitutional right.

 In April 1706, Scottish and English representatives began negotiations for union at Whitehall.
 The English proposed a combined parliament, to which Scotland would send 38 MPs and 16 peers, elected by Scottish peers at every new parliament.
 After the Scottish successfully negotiated an extra seven MPs, the proposals were brought before Queen Anne.
 The vote passed the Scottish Parliament 110 votes to 69 on 16 January 1707.
-The Acts of Union 1707 were passed by the English and Scottish Parliaments separately and on 1 May 1707, the two countries became formally united as Great Britain (though one view holds that as a matter of international law, Great Britain was a successor state of England).
+The Acts of Union 1707 were passed by the English and Scottish Parliaments separately and on 1 May 1707, the two countries became formally united as Great Britain.
 This created a new parliament called the Parliament of Great Britain.

 The Acts of Union also established a full economic union between England and Scotland.
 Scotland's separate currency, taxes, and trade regulations were effectively abolished, while Scottish merchants gained complete access to England and its colonies.
 Scotland retain a separate legal system and judiciary.

 The new union was soon faced with disaster as in the War of the Spanish Succession, the Spanish promised the right for British ships to trade (mostly slaves) in the seas around South America.
 The South Sea Company, duly incorporated to monopolise trade routes, became the object of mass financial speculation, provoked by government ministers interested in its rising share price.
 When it transpired, contrary to promoters' stories, that no trade was done because the Spanish had revoked their promise the stock market crashed, driving economic chaos.
 This was made worse by the decision of conservative politicians to endorse the company to take over the national debt as an alternative financier to the government over the Whig dominated Bank of England.